Preview: Bare-Bones All-Electric Slate Truck or SUV Starts Under $25,000

 Photo: Slate Photo: Slate

+Whether buyers actually opt for a basic Slate over a better-equipped used car remains to be seen.
 Slate says it’s aiming for top safety ratings and making automatic emergency braking (AEB) standard equipment on every vehicle.
-However, we wish it had shared whether it’s possible to add blind spot warning (BSW), one of the safety systems proved to prevent crashes.
+However, we wish it also had blind spot warning (BSW), one of the safety systems proved to prevent crashes, especially since it seems to have very wide roof pillars.

 Photo: Slate Photo: Slate